Bill would expand Maryland in vitro insurance to cover unwed women

 “They say, ‘We’re sorry, you’re not married, you’re paying out of pocket.’”
 Brooks told the House Health and Government Operations Committee Thursday.
 “If I was married, and all of my colleagues [were married], this was all covered.”

-It was calls from Brooks and other women to the bill’s sponsor, Sen. Shelly Hettleman (D-Baltimore County) and the women’s law center that prompted the legislation.
+It was calls from Brooks and other women to the bill’s sponsor, Sen. Shelly Hettleman (D-Baltimore) and the women’s law center, that prompted the legislation.

 If the legislature passes this bill, Maryland would follow New York and New Jersey in updating their laws to ensure unwed women have coverage, said Rebecca Flick, chief external affairs officer of RESOLVE: The National Infertility Association.
 The organization supports the Maryland bill.